go-outside-labs/story-protocol-takehome/literature_review/README.md

 #### Part III: Encryption and Decryption of a Message with a Sampled Error Vector

-To illustrate how LWE can work, we operate our message vector over a ring modulo `mod`, so some information is lost and then use Gaussian Elimination (a method to solve linear equations) to recover the original message.
+To illustrate how LWE can work, we operate our message vector over a ring modulo `mod`, so some information is lost.
+Then use Gaussian Elimination (a method to solve linear equations) to recover the original message.

-First, we represent a message vector `m0` of size `m`, where each element has modulo `mod`.
+First, we represent a message vector `m0` of size `m`, where each element has a modulo `mod`.

 Next, we encrypt this message with a simple `B = A * s + e + m0`, where `s` is the secret and `e` is an error vector.